Button Bush Brush Layers 25 For $99.99

 Button Bush Brush Layers, Cephalanthus Occidentalis is a Quite Hardy Swamp and Lake Condition Grower

-Button Bush Brush Layers grows about ten feet tall.
+Button Bush Brush Layers grow about ten feet tall.
 In some particular conditions, it can reach heights of fifteen feet.
-The Button Bush Brush Layers is quite hardy and grows well in waterlogged soil such as swamps and lakes.
-The small plant is multi-stemmed and has beautiful white flowers that are the size of golf balls.
+They are hardy and grow well in waterlogged soil such as swamps and lakes.
+The small plant is multi-stemmed and has beautiful white flowers the size of golf balls.
 The plants have minimal maintenance costs.
 For one, they are not prone to any particular pests.
 They are great for use as a fencing plant.

 Button Bush Brush Layers, Cephalanthus Occidentalis is a Minimal Maintenance, Fragrant Blooming Choice for Borders

-It will grow very well in soil that is very wet but can tolerate dry ones also.
+It will grow very well in very wet soil but can tolerate dry ones.
 Pruning is usually not required but if needed, do so in early spring.
 It also can be revitalized by cutting back to ground level.
-No actual disease or insect problems to mention, and it will even grow in shallow water or even the edge of the ponds.
+No disease or insect problems to mention will grow in shallow water or on the edge of the ponds.
 It works well in woodland areas, low spots, and also borders.

 Button Bush Brush Layers, Cephalanthus Occidentalis is For Sale at TN Wholesale Nursery with Low Prices and Fast Shipping

-The botanical name of the Button Bush plant is Cephalanthus occidentalis.
+The botanical name of this plant is Cephalanthus occidentalis.
 It belongs to the genus of the Rubiaceae family.
-The Button Bush is a flowering plant that grows to 5-12 feet tall and 4-8 feet wide.
-If grown under the best conditions, it can also reach a height of 20 feet.
+It is a flowering plant that grows 5-12 feet tall and 4-8 feet wide.
+If grown under the best conditions, it can also reach 20 feet.
 Some familiar names for this plant are common Buttonbush, button-willow, and honey-bells.
 The alternate leaves of the Button Bush have a smooth edge and a short petiole and are in whorls of three.

 The elliptical leaves are 7–18 cm long and 4–10 cm wide.
 The short peduncle bears dense spherical inflorescence blooms 2-3.5 cm in diameter.
 Each flower has a four-lobed fused white to the pale yellow corolla and forms a long, slender tube that joins the sepals.
 The stigma is somewhat protruding from the corolla.
 A round cluster of achenes makes up the fruit.

-The Button Bush Brush Layers is a tough plant that thrives in wet environments like swamps and lakes.
+It is a tough plant that thrives in wet environments like swamps and lakes.
 It has many stems and lovely white blossoms the size of golf balls.
-The Button Bush plants are easy-to-care and hence, require very little upkeep.
+These plants are easy-to-care and hence, require very little upkeep.